-As a home seller, you’re typically looking for a real estate agent after you’ve decided to move out of your current home, whether you’ve decided because you’ve received a job offer out of state or you’ve simply outgrown your space.
+As a home seller, you’re typically looking for a real estate agent after you’ve decided to move out of your current home, whether you’ve decided because you’ve received a job offer out of state or because you’ve simply outgrown your space.

-In this case, the seller’s agent can help you sell your home quickly and possibly for top dollar.
-Typically, agents representing sellers share information on the homes they are marketing through a Multiple Listing Service (MLS) database.
+In this case, the seller’s agent can help you sell your home quickly – and possibly for top dollar.
+Typically, agents representing sellers share information on the homes they are marketing through a multiple listing service (MLS) database.

 What To Look For

 A good seller’s agent is pretty easy to spot.
 From their communication skills to their market expertise, it’s easy to see why you should hire an agent during the home selling process.
-Here are just a few things to look for in a good one:
+Here are just a few traits to look for in a good one: